 First, assume a standing position with feet 3 to 4 inches apart.
 Take a couple of deep breaths.

 Raise both arms over the head.
-Inhale and stretch left leg behind.
-Adjust the height of the body to a lounge position.
-Keep the hip level below the level of right knee.
+Inhale and stretch your left leg behind.
+Adjust the height of the body to a lunge position.
+Keep the hip level below the level of the right knee.

 Fix the gaze on palms.
 Breath normally.
 This is the final position.
 Keep the pose as long as it is comfortable.

-Release the position and repeat above the steps with right leg behind.
+Release the position and repeat above the steps with the right leg behind.

-A beginner may retain the Step 3 for one minute, Over time, it may extended for a duration up to three to five minutes.
+A beginner may retain Step 3 for one minute, Over time, it may extend for a duration of up to three to five minutes.

 Follow Up Poses

-In case, the practitioner takes the practice of one or both of first two variations, he should consider practicing one of the following poses.
+In case, the practitioner takes the practice one or both of the first two variations, he should consider practicing one of the following poses.

 There are three variations of Warrior Pose.
-The first variation resembles the arrival of the warrior with weapons on his hands.
-In the second variation resembles the pose of the warrior on seeing his opponent.
+The first variation resembles the arrival of the warrior with weapons in his hands.
+The second variation resembles the pose of the warrior on seeing his opponent.
 The third variation indicates the pose of the warrior decapitating the opponent with his sword.